 If that does not work, then you distance yourself.
 It may not seem easy and maybe even stressful at first, but you will find yourself being more confident in making your own decisions.
 After some time, they might even see that you were better at making your own decisions.
 You might even realize that that person was holding you back and you don’t miss them.
 No, it doesn’t sound pretty.
 Life isn’t always pretty.
 At the end of the day, it is your life to live.
 Who are you living it for?

 - Revisit old interests

 As you get older, you cast aside many things to make room for progressing toward your goals.
 Sacrifices are a part of life.
 When the pursuit of progress becomes overwhelming, maybe looking back isn’t so bad.
 Reconnecting with your old hobbies brings a feeling of nostalgia that potentially washes away the worries of your day.
-It can also remind you of the promises you made yourself as a kid.
-When you were still full of hope and aspirations, maybe revisiting will reinvigorate those feelings and recharge you.
+It can also remind you of the promises you made to yourself as a kid when you were still full of hope and aspirations.
+Maybe revisiting will reinvigorate those feelings and recharge you.
 There is something to be said about the innocent wisdom of a child, one that is not jaded to the world.

 Think about it as taking a visit to your inner-child, that one shouldn’t be neglected for too long either.

-Be brave and take a step outside of the everyday and see what opportunities are out there for a new journey.
+Be brave and take a step outside of every day and see what opportunities are out there for a new journey.
 It offers new perspective and potential for adventures.